atalentedbirb/DenCrypter/README.md

 ```
 python Krytos.py
 ```
 ### Or Run the executable (Windows only)

 Download from release page and run the exe file only.
 Make sure you download the whole folder.
+🧠 Run the ```DenCrypt``` executable.

 ### Common Points

-The encrypted and decrypted files will be stored in SavedfilesEncrypt and SavedfilesDecrypt unless specified.
-The program is self explanatory.
+The encrypted and decrypted files will be stored in SavedfilesEncrypt and SavedfilesDecrypt by default.
+The program is self explanatory and has a help section in it.

 ## Caution

 This program uses python os module so its advisable not to do tomfoolery with it.

 ## More to come soon (hopefully...)